astrohart/MFR/MFR.Services.Solutions.Interfaces/README.md

-If this so, then information about the loaded solution is returned as an element of a collection of any other such solutions.
+If this is so, then information about the loaded solution is returned as an element of a collection of any other such solutions.

 ##### Returns